Determinantal Point Processes for Coresets: Implementation

-As $r$ increases, these polynomials become less and less stable to compute and Alg.~8 of~\cite{kulesza_determinantal_2012} fails in many practical situations due to numerical precision errors as $m$ becomes too large.
-In order to avoid these errors, we follow the saddle-point approximation method detailed in~\cite{barthelme_asymptotic_2018}.
+As $r$ increases, these polynomials become less and less stable to compute and Algorithm~8 of~\citet{kulesza_determinantal_2012} fails in many practical situations due to numerical precision errors as $m$ becomes too large.
+In order to avoid these errors, we follow the saddle-point approximation method detailed by~\citet{barthelme_asymptotic_2019}.
 This method has the additional advantage of providing very accurate approximations of the probabilities of inclusion of the $m$-DPP (that are exactly written as a ratio of elementary polynomials and thus also vulnerable to numerical instability).
-We in fact need these marginals as the weight of each sample in the importance sampling estimator is the inverse of its probability of inclusion.
+We in fact need these marginals for the importance sampling estimator.